-Ford and I both decided to apply for the Alaska Business Visa Card for our small businesses.
-The card application was a single page, and was straightforward.
+When I applied for the Alaska Business Visa card, the card application was a single page, and was straightforward.

 The first part of the application was dedicated to business information, while the second part was dedicated to personal information.

-We were both delighted when we received instant approvals after completing the application — woot!
+I was delighted to receive instant approval after completing the application — woot!